LucasMull/dbgen/README.md

 # FAKE DATABASE GENERATOR
 ### C library for compiling of fake databases

-My aim is to create a library that I can use throughout my college term, so that I can easily generate fake data for manipulation.
+generate_table a library for generating fake data for manipulation.

 There should be some documentation coming when I do learn how to make a proper one, until then I'll just keep on commenting everything relevant.